mulle-nat/mulle-project/README.md

 main "$@"
 ```

-Then make it executable and execute
+Then make it executable and execute it from your project root

 ```